Simeone defends wasteful Griezmann

 "It makes us happy to have eliminated a tough opponent.
 The more you advance the harder the rivals are."

-Atleti – winners of the Europa League in 2010 and 2012 – rarely threatened Rui Patricio's goal, with Fredy Montero's header giving Jorge Jesus' men hope of a comeback.
+Atleti – winners of the Europa League in 2010 and 2012 – rarely threatened Rui Patricio's goal, with Fredy Montero's header giving Jesus's men hope of a comeback.

 But Simeone preferred to focus on the positives as Atletico close in on a third appearance in a European final in the last five seasons.